ObolNetwork/obol-docs/docs/int/quickstart/quickstart-combine.md

 Rename each cluster node operator `.charon` directory in a different way.

-We suggest to name them in a clear and distinct way, to avoid confusion.
+We suggest naming them clearly and distinctly, to avoid confusion.

 At the end of this process, you should have a tree like this: